pure-english/dictionary/README.md

 ## TODO

-- [ ] Fix duplicates of search due to second Anglish spellings
+- [x] Fix duplicates of search due to second Anglish spellings
-- [ ] Fix duplicated search results due to search not clearing on update
+- [x] Fix duplicated search results due to search not clearing on update
 - [ ] Fix mark tags not working on Anglish word definitions (I think)
 - [x] Fix "No results found" showing up even when results are found via fuzzy search
+- [ ] Fix when search results find a word, but don't include the sense that is highlighted, meaning it shows an unrelated entry.
+Like "to destroy" in "fell".
+- [ ] Fix loading searches from URL not searching "Other Results" nor highlighting them

 ## Project setup